input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 ### 3.3 Governance of updates
 In this section, we discuss options for governing updates.
-Previously, we described the conditions for which an update happens are completely determined by the script validator address which holds the `FUELOracleMintPolicy` or `FUELOracleBurnPolicy` NFT which resides at a `FUELOracleValidator` script address.
+Previously, we mentioned that the conditions for which an update happens are completely determined by the script validator address which holds the `FUELOracleMintPolicy` (or `FUELOracleBurnPolicy`) NFT which resides at a `FUELOracleValidator` script address.

-As an early implementation draft, we will require that `FUELOracleValidator` will be parameterized by some public key, and will succeed only if the transaction to be signed by the given public key.
+As an early implementation draft, we will require that `FUELOracleValidator` will be parameterized by some public key, and will succeed only if the transaction was signed by the given public key.
 In the future, these conditions when `FUELOracleValidator` succeeds may want to be changed to committee signatures.